 - Clarify the question.
 No need to hesitate or feel embarrassed when you ask follow-ups and confirm the question's intent.
-This is what's expected of you and the point is it buys you some time to think and plan your answer before articulating it.
+This is what's expected of you, and the point is it buys you some time to think and plan your answer before articulating it.

 - Request more details.
 If there's unknown or missing information, ask for elaboration before proceeding with your answer.
 Without having all the details, you won't be able to provide a meaningful response.
 This will show your follow-up abilities.

-- Focus on describing your problem-solving method rather than trying to devise a correct answer.
+- Show your work.
+Focus on describing your problem-solving method rather than trying to devise a correct answer.

 - Tell a story that makes your point.
 Again, the "right" answer isn't necessarily the goal in this type of interview.
-Instead, try to inject your personality and uniqueness into the response instead of getting bogged down in trying to find the right answer.
+Instead, try to inject your personality and unique thought process into the response instead of getting bogged down in trying to find the right answer.

 - Don't be intimidated or fearful - understand that this approach is part of the process and your interviewer may very well be a carefree kind of person.